-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, October 18, 2019.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, October 18, 2019.

 Small business owners have a lot to think about when they are trying to ensure the company’s future is bright.
 One of the things they need to have in place is an estate plan because this gives their survivors a plan they can follow.
 There are several things that you have to consider when you are trying to get this plan ready.